 Drawing naturally on a tablet takes practice, but it also relies heavily on using proper technique.
-I have a few videos you can watch that go into more detail, but let me say that the size of your tablet is going to affect the kinds of gestures you can make with your pen.
+This drawing tablet tutorial only focuses on the basics, but I have a few videos you can watch that go into more detail about drawing techniques.
+But let me say that the size of your tablet is going to affect the kinds of gestures you can make with your pen.
 Many of the techniques that artists use to freehand draw straight lines and smooth circles require a large area to gesture on.
 If I’m using a small tablet like this, I can only move my arm so much before I run off the tablet surface.
 So it’s better to have a larger tablet, but you can still make great art on a small tablet as well.
 It just means you’ll have to learn to draw using smaller gestures.

 Positioning is also very important to drawing naturally on a tablet.
 There are artists out there who disagree with me on this, but in my opinion, it’s best to have your tablet and your body aligned horizontally with your monitor.
 Meaning the tablet is not rotated at an angle and neither are you.
 It’s also good to have the tablet right in front of your monitor rather than off to the side, but in some desk setups, that’s not possible.
 So let me say that it is possible to adapt to drawing on a tablet that is not at the same angle as your screen and positioned off to one side, but it takes more effort for your brain to make that adjustment.
 I feel it’s better to get the tablet to match the screen as closely as possible and then you won’t have to worry about the additional strain on your hand-eye coordination.
 I have a keyboard tray which I can use to set my tablet on.
 However, the Wacom Intuos tablet is rather small, so it could feel more comfortable to have it off to the side a bit.
 That’s going to throw off my brain a bit, but I’ve learned to adapt.
 You’ll have to try some different positions until you find one that works the best for you.